AndreasKlophmann/k8s-workshop/8-ingress.md

 ```

 ### Challenges
-* add this deploy to the ingress.yaml and apply it
+* add this deploy to the ingress.yaml under a different path and apply it
 * find the two different ``curl`` commands to run to hit the two different deploys